makersacademy/airport_challenge/README.md

 ToDo:
 ----

+- Apply Object-Oriented principles
+- Setup a running simulation
+- Restart from new and do it again!
+And again!
+And again!
-- Enable random weather conditions
+- ~~Enable random weather conditions~~
-- Object-Oriented refactoring
 - ~~Ensure plane does not land without permission~~
 - ~~Ensure plane does not takeoff without permission~~
 - ~~Unit tests for airport traffic control using doubles~~